LeonSong1995/MeDuSA/docs/documentation/05_hPSC_Example.md

 ---
 layout: page
-title: Example Analysis (monocytes)
+title: Example Analysis (hPSC)
 description: ~
 ---

-This tutorial offers an illustrative analysis of the human monocytes data from [Oetjen et al., 2018](https://insight.jci.org/articles/view/124928) using MeDuSA.
+This tutorial provides an illustrative analysis of the hPSC dataset from [Chu et al., 2016](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1033-x) using MeDuSA.
+The dataset was obtained from the hPSC cell line, which was cultured for varying durations.
+In this tutorial, we will utilize MeDuSA to estimate the cell-state abundance along the hPSC differentiation trajectory in bulk RNA-seq data.
+Subsequently, we will compare the estimated cell-state abundance to that measured from scRNA-seq data to validate the performance of MeDuSA.

 Prior to running the analysis, it is important to ensure that the MeDuSA package has been installed.
 For installation instructions, please refer to the following [link](https://github.com/LeonSong1995/MeDuSA).

 ## Input data